WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 violated, the model cannot tell you much (or anything) about the system's behavior.

-# Overload
+# Overload: Definition and Mitigation

 Let's use an informal definition for "overload".

-> When a finite size service queue becomes full, or when any service
+> When a finite size service queue becomes full, or when a service
 > queue's size continues to grow without stopping, then the service is
 > overloaded.